 We feasted on some excellent Thai food which was exactly what the doctor ordered – I had a rather predictable Pad Thai (sorry, I’m so basic!) and Sophie had a chicken and rice dish that was so yummy, I had food envy for the whole meal.
 We also grabbed some spring rolls and fish cakes for starters which were absolutely needed – especially after all the beer and cocktails we’d spent two days consuming.

 The restaurant was small, but authentic.
 You may have to queue, but it’s worth it.

-Obviously I couldn’t go to Amsterdam without sampling the beer culture and without getting on board with some sweet treats.
+Obviously I couldn’t go to Amsterdam without sampling the beer culture and some of the cutest canal side cafes and bars around.
 I barely even scratched the sides of what was on offer in 3 days, but here is what I got around to trying.

 The SkyLounge is located right at the top of the DoubleTree Hilton, and this rooftop bar is a great place for amazing cocktails, but mainly the incredible view.
 If you head over in golden hour you get rewarded with beautiful views across the entire city (and you’re more likely to be able to grab a seat outside).
 Cocktails are expensive, but one lasts for a really long time.

 In spring they have outdoor heaters, as well as these amazing cushions which heat up when you sit on them.
 Yep, I’ve been scouring Google to buy my own.
 I had a Purple Sunset (which was based on gin, violet liqueur and cinnamon syrup – dreamy) and Sophie + Beverley had tiki cocktails called Sky Tai (which included lots of rum and fresh fruit).